TheLope/clue-tags/README.md

 ## Bank Tags

-Recommended gear setups with Bank Tag Layouts for all tiers
+Recommended gear setups with Bank Tags for all tiers

 ### [How To](docs/bank/index.md)